All the Seas of the World

 All the Seas of the World is a historical fantasy novel by Canadian writer Guy Gavriel Kay published May 17, 2022 by Viking Press.
 It is inspired by Renaissance Italy, the Mediterranean, and North Africa.

 It is a pseudo-sequel, occurring five years after the events in A Brightness Long Ago, but readable as a stand-alone novel.
-All the Seas of the World uses events based on the Barbary Coast slave trade and the Expulsion of Jews from Spain to explore the themes of power, vengeance, trauma, recovery, and belonging through the two protagonists: Rafel ben Natan and Nadia bint Dhiyan (Lenia Serrano).
+All the Seas of the World uses events based on the Barbary Coast slave trade and the expulsion of Jews from Spain to explore the themes of power, vengeance, trauma, recovery, and belonging through the two protagonists: Rafel ben Natan and Nadia bint Dhiyan (Lenia Serrano).

 The dust jacket cover art of the Canadian and US editions was created by Lisa Jager.

 Plot

-This novel takes place in the same world as The Lions of Al-Rassan, The Sarantine Mosaic,The Last Light of the Sun, Children of Earth and Sky, A Brightness Long Ago, and Written on the Dark.
+This novel takes place in the same world as The Lions of Al-Rassan, The Sarantine Mosaic, The Last Light of the Sun, Children of Earth and Sky, A Brightness Long Ago, and Written on the Dark.
 As in the other novels, the three main religions of the Jaddites, Kindath and Asharites presented based on Christianity, Judaism, and Islam, respectively.
 This story take place five years after the fall of Sarantium.

 The story centers on Rafel ben Natan, a Kindath merchant, and occasional corsair, and his partner, Nadia bint Dhiyan, later Lenia Serrano, a former slave escaped from Osmanli captivity.
 Rafel and Nadia are contracted by Zariq and Ziyar ibn Tihon, khalifs of neighbouring Tarouz, based on historical brothers Hayreddin Barbarossa and Aruj Barbarossa to undertake the assassination the Khalif of Abeneven, Kay's parallel to Algiers.

-While the assassination doesn't go according to plan, Rafel and Nadia, find themselves wealthy as a result of the contract and no longer on the periphery of events, but rather at the centre of them.
+While the assassination does not go according to plan, Rafel and Nadia, find themselves wealthy as a result of the contract and no longer on the periphery of events, but rather at the centre of them.
 Rafel and Nadia eventually join forces with Folco Cino d'Acorsi, one of the central figures of A Brightness Long Ago, and undertake to finance the construction a warship.

 Rafel and Nadia's journey eventually brings them into contact with Guidanio Cerra, another central character from A Brightness Long Ago.